LeeSeokBln/shipfast-saas-lite/README.md

 ## Author

-Built by an independent developer for developers who value speed and simplicity.
+Built by SeokBin Lee.
+Indie developer focused on shipping practical SaaS products.

 If this repo helped you, consider starring it ⭐
 It helps others discover the project.

 ---